Planning & Development

 Planning in the Town of St. Paul (like all Alberta communities) is guided by a number of statutory documents.
 All planning activities must conform with the regulations outlined in these planning documents.
 Legislated planning documents including the Municipal Development Plan (MDP), the Land Use Bylaw (LUB), the Area Structure Plans (ASP), and Intermunicipal Development Plans (IDP).

 A development permit is required for most forms of development within the Town.
 The Land Use Bylaw outlines the types of development allowed in each land use district and the rules and regulations governing those uses.
 Not all proposed developments requires a development permit.
 Smaller sheds, fences and decks may not require a development permit.
 It is best to confirm with Planning & Development whether you need a permit for the development you are considering.
 For a development permit application, please follow this link.
+For the schedule of fees, please follow this link.

 How long does it take to get a development permit?